-was useless, now that the forces of the Government and of the League were united to bring about the extirpation of heresy and the triumph of Spain, for the King to attempt to disclaim responsibility and to wash his hands of the blood that was about to be shed.
-We are told that when the King of Navarre heard
+was useless, now that the forces of the Government and of the League were united to bring about the extirpation of heresy and the triumph of Spain, for the King to attempt to disclaim responsibility and to wash

 We are told that when the King of Navarre heard of the treaty between Henry III. and the League, pondering long and deeply, his chin resting on his hand, the half of his beard on which he leant turned white, so great was his apprehension of the evil times which he foresaw.
-The prospects of the struggle were indeed unfavourable to the Huguenots.
-Their numbers which had decreased after the Massacre of St. Bartholomew, had again grown since the Peace of Bergerac; but they had lost much of their old unanimity, and the zeal of many Protestant nobles had grown cold.
+The prospects of the struggle were indeed unfavourable to the Huguenots. numbers which had decreased after the Massacre of St. Bartholomew, had again grown since the Peace of Bergerac; but they had lost much of their old unanimity, and the zeal of many Protestant nobles had grown cold.
 The Duke of Parma had compelled Antwerp, the last and in every respect the most important stronghold of the Cause in Flanders, to surrender (August, 1585); it seemed unlikely that Holland and Zealand, now that William the Silent was no more, would long detain the conqueror, who might next direct his victorious army against the French heretics.

 Contrary to all expectations the war was carried on with so little vigour in 1585 and 1586 that the Huguenots were able to hold their own.
 The King sent whatever supplies and money he could raise to Épernon or Joyeuse and crippled by his ill-will the operations of the Leaguers.
 The nobility generally showed little interest in the cause, disliking equally the alliance of the Guises with the fanatical democracy of the great towns, their disloyalty to the Crown, and their subordination to Spain.
-The support of the Duke of Montmorency (Damville), an unscrupulous and dissolute man, indifferent to the religious question, but the determined enemy of the House of Lorraine, secured the predominance of the Protestants in Languedoc, while in Poitou they had been greatly strengthened by the conversion of the young Duke of Thouars, the head of the great House of La Trémoille, and grandfather of that Countess of Derby who defended Lathom House so gallantly in the English Civil Wars.
+The support of the Duke of Montmorency (Damville), an unscrupulous and dissolute man, indifferent to the rcligious question, but the determined enemy of the House of Lorraine, secured the predominance of the Protestants in Languedoc, while in Poitou they had been greatly strengthened by the conversion of the young Duke of Thouars, the head of the great House of La Trémoille, and grandfather of that Countess of Derby who defended Lathom House so gallantly in the English Civil Wars.